AstroJacobLi/mrf/README.md

 ## Example

 This example shows the tidal feature of NGC 5907, described in [van Dokkum et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019arXiv190611260V/abstract).
 The images presented there just used this algorithm.
 Full resolution Dragonfly images and MRF results can be found [here](https://www.pietervandokkum.com/ngc5907).
+Check [this notebook](https://github.com/AstroJacobLi/mrf/blob/master/examples/mrf-notebook.ipynb) for more details in how to do MRF using this Python package! :rocket:

 ![MRF on NGC 5907](https://github.com/AstroJacobLi/mrf/raw/master/demo.png)